Ayushmi-Adh/ZrockGold-Internship/README.md

 ## Overview:

 This project aims to analyze Spotify music listening data to gain insights into user preferences, popular artists, top songs, and trends in listening behavior.
-The analysis includes data loading, cleaning, analysis, and visualization tasks.
+The analysis includes data loading, cleaning, analysis, and visualization tasks..

 ## Project Structure: